Who Said to Whom: Bible Quiz With Answers (Judaism & Christianity)

 FAQs

-Who said 'But whom say ye that I am?' and to whom was it said?
+Who asked 'But whom say ye that I am?' in the Bible?

 0 Community answers